cisagov/ScubaGoggles/baselines/commoncontrols.md

 #### GWS.COMMONCONTROLS.3.2v0.3
 Post-SSO verification SHOULD be enabled for users signing in using other SSO profiles.

-- _Rationale:_ Without enabling Post-SSO verification, any Google 2-Step Verification (2SV) configuration is ignored for third-party SSO users.
-Enabling Post-SSO verification will apply 2SV verification policies.
+- _Rationale:_ Without enabling post-SSO verification, any Google 2-Step Verification (2SV) configuration is ignored for third-party SSO users.
+Enabling post-SSO verification will apply 2SV verification policies.
 - _Last modified:_ November 4, 2024

 - MITRE ATT&CK TTP Mapping